JACJava/Training-Notes-and-Instructions/Establishing a Repository from IntelliJ and GitHub.md

 10. Click commit

-2. Set Version Control against the project:  VCS->Import into Version Control->Create Git Repository
+11. Set Version Control against the project:  VCS->Import into Version Control->Create Git Repository

 Select directory where the new Git repository will be created:  (allow default) (e.g.) c:\users\...\ProjectName\src\com\pluralsight\ProjectName

-3. Bottom frame will show Git: master as the local branch
+12. Bottom frame will show Git: master as the local branch

-4. Put on GitHub:  VCS->Import into Version Control->Share Project on GitHub (allow default repository name) and (allow default for initial commit)
+13. Put on GitHub:  VCS->Import into Version Control->Share Project on GitHub (allow default repository name) and (allow default for initial commit)

-5. Confirm repository is on GitHub and add a comment.
+14. Confirm repository is on GitHub and add a comment.

-11. Push to Github
+15. Push to Github

-## To create a new project from a repository
+## To create a new project from a GitHub repository

 1. Create a new project:  File->New->Project from Version Control->Git